- Date of Creation:

 For van Gogh the Starry Night painting was a means of proving his worth as an artist and it was an opportunity to rival the work of artists such as Gauguin and Bernard.

 With its unique style Starry Night is a much-loved work of art that has been the focus of poetry, fiction and music, including the famous song "Vincent" or "Starry, Starry Night" by Don McLean.

-feeling of security and comfort.
+Van Goghs fascination with evening time and the night was immortalized in various works throughout his career.
+For him, nighttime was a time for creativity and it brought with it a feeling of security and comfort.
 However, van Gogh was aware that darkness could also conjure up feelings of loneliness and anguish.

 The theme of evening and nighttime landscapes was a popular one and it was heavily characterized within the Barbizon School that van Gogh liked and, in his early career, emulated.
 The artists attraction to the heavens and stars inspired some of his most famous paintings, including Cafe Terrace at Night and Starry Night over the Rhone.
 He was also a fan of the artificial lighting technique that started at this time.

 Van Gogh was a huge follower of Jean-Francois Millets work and the French artist painted a variety of nocturnal landscape paintings.
 The arrangement and lighting depicted in Millets own Nuit Etoilée (Starry Night) is reminiscent of van Gogh's version and its possible that van Gogh saw Millets painting in Paris between 1873-75.
 His love of Millets work was well-known and while in the asylum at Saint-Rémy, van Gogh produced 21 copies of Millet's works which shows not only his respect for the artist but also his own commitment to developing his individual technique.